siriusdely/siriusdely.github.com/about.md

 I am a Software Developer for Web & Mobile Applications, who is working remotely as a Senior Engineer for Smart Walkie Pte.
 Ltd., a Telecommunication Company based in Singapore.

-My main responsibility is to develop & maintain high performance backend system for real-time voice communication app on Android & iOS.
-SmartWalkie is a Walkie Talkie App on custom Android phones that doesn't have limitation of regular walkie-talkies.
+My main responsibility is to develop & maintain high-performance backend system for real-time voice communication app on Android & iOS.
+SmartWalkie is a Walkie Talkie App on custom Android phones that don’t have the limitation of regular walkie-talkies.

 I have been in Software Engineering since 2009 with familiarity on some quite diverse technology stacks.
 Here is a table of my stacks; based on personal preference vs. mostly used: